aja-video/ntv2-firmware/README.md

 1. Open a command line and clone the firmware repo:
    ```
    > git clone git@engit.aja.com:sw/ntv2/firmware.git

    ```

+## Configuring SSH on GitLab
+An SSH key will need to be associated with your GitLab account, so that the firmware repo can be cloned onto a development system.
+Navigate to https://engit.aja.com/-/profile/keys.
+We will be entering a new or existing SSH key into the "Key" text area.

+In another tab, navigate to https://engit.aja.com/help/user/ssh.md and follow the instructions for retrieving an existing SSH key from the system, or generating a new key.

 # Tortoise Git
 The following section contains basic instructions for updating files in the firmware git repo using the Tortoise Git application.
 This is intended for those hardware engineers on the team who primarily work on Windows and are accustomed an SVN workflow via Tortoise SVN.